 So what to do?
 After all, for some of us, shopping is a favorite pastime.
 How do you make sure you don’t go crazy, but still have a few trinkets to bring home from your trip?
 Here are some tips to keep your souvenir budget in check while on a Disney vacation.

-Pre-purchase.
 Yes, it might seem odd to buy a souvenir before you even go anywhere, but it’s a useful budgeting tool.
-The Shop Disney online store has a section of park merchandise, and there is a Shop Disney Parks app available for free from both the Apple Store and Google Play Store.
+The Shop Disney online store has a section of park merchandise.
+There is a Shop Disney Parks app available for free from both the Apple Store and Google Play Store.
 Not only can these resources give you an idea of prices, but it provides a small taste of what is out there.
 It might be fun to purchase those Mickey ears ahead of time as gifts rather than wait until you get there.
 It also builds excitement.

 Rather than purchasing t-shirts at the parks, to save on the souvenir budget, you can make your own.
 Some families even like to coordinate their shirts or make special ones to mark the special trip (Smith Family Reunion, Tom’s 40th Birthday, etc.) Again, this is a fun way to prepare for your trip and create a keepsake for afterward, as well.